COVID-19 is evolving and "getting better" by becoming an aerial virus | ExBulletin

 Scientists say these New variant As a result, the “viral load” of infected carriers is much higher.
 This refers to the amount of virus found in the body.
 However, a new study found that the amount of coronavirus released into the atmosphere by alpha variant carriers was significantly higher (18 times) than the viral load alone could carry out.This is because SARS-CoV-2 is literally Air travel and transmission As time goes by.

 “We already knew that saliva and nasal swab viruses were increased by alpha mutant infections.
 Viruses from the nose and mouth could be transmitted by spraying large droplets near the infected person.
-However, our study shows that the virus in exhaled breath aerosols is even higher, “explains Jianyu Lai, co-principal study author and doctoral student.
+However, our study shows that the virus in exhaled breath aerosols is even higher, “explains co-principal researcher and doctoral student Jianyu Lai.

 On the other hand, in the face mask test, the following commonly used face covers are used.
 Loose cloth and surgical mask It reduces the amount of virus-containing particles released into the air during breathing, reducing that amount by about 50 percent.But the results do not suggest that only face masks can be done Provides complete protection.